FleksySDK/kebbie/docs/index.md

 ```

 !!! info
-    Tests are not included in the pre-commit hooks, because running the tests might be slow, and for the sake of developpers we want the pre-commit hooks to be fast !
+    Tests are not included in the pre-commit hooks, because running the tests might be slow, and for the sake of developers we want the pre-commit hooks to be fast !

 !!! info
     Pre-commit hooks will not run the tests, but it will automatically update the coverage badge !